Tribal outfit ASA to launch stir across five states to 'free' Parasnath Hills from Jains | Headlines

 - India

-Tribal outfit Adivasi Sengel Abhiyan (ASA) on Wednesday announced it will stage protests across five states on January 17 to free 'Marang Buru' (supreme deity) Parasnath Hills from the Jains.
+Tribal outfit Adivasi Sengel Abhiyan (ASA) announced it will stage protests across five states on January 17 to free 'Marang Buru' (supreme deity) Parasnath Hills from the Jains.

-The outfit said protests will be held in 50 districts of Jharkhand, West Bengal, Assam, Odisha and Bihar and a memorandum will be submitted to President Droupadi Murmu over the issue.
+The outfit on Wednesday said protests will be held in 50 districts of Jharkhand, West Bengal, Assam, Odisha and Bihar and a memorandum will be submitted to President Droupadi Murmu over the issue.

 ''Parasnath Hills is Marang Buru or God for us tribals but usurped by Jains.
 Protection of Marang Buru is the protection of the tribal society,'' ASA president Salkhan Murmu, also a former BJP MP, said.